Building a Three-Layer Neural Network with Keras and TensorFlow

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's write a very short but rather intricate code to build our three-layer neural network, and then we'll spend a bunch of time up above here talking about what all these layers are, what do they do, what are these arguments we're giving it.
+Let's write a very short but rather intricate code to build our three-layer neural network, and then we'll spend a lot of time above talking about what all these layers are, what they do, and what these arguments we're giving it mean.
 We're going to create a model, and it's going to be a Keras model that's sequential, meaning it'll go through each of these layers in order, sequentially.
-And it's actually a list of layers, and again in sequential order.
+And it's actually a list of layers, again in sequential order.

 We'll pass it a tuple.
 Again, we'll talk about each of these lines in a minute.
 And then our second layer is a dense layer, meaning a hidden layer, and it's going to be 128 neurons.